Razer Viper V3 HyperSpeed

 Compared With Category Average

-Compared with other Gaming Mouse, this product is above average in weight tuning, below average in debounce customization, Bluetooth support, RGB features.
+Compared with other Gaming Mice, this product is above average in weight tuning, value for money, side button quality, below average in charging convenience, onboard memory, durability over time.

 Summary